 - Numerous vector-based similarity/distance measures exist.
-(Cha, 2007) - Four main measures.
-Cosine, Jaccard, Euclidean, Manhattan.
+(Cha, 2007) - Main measures.
+Cosine, Jaccard, Euclidean, Manhattan, and few more.

 Cosine Similarity

 Cosine similarity (aka cosine score)

 - Cosine similarity captures the cosine of the angle between two vectors. - The smaller the angle, the more similar the vectors.
 Cosine is maximal (1.0) for 0°.